Dimboola, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Ensure that you pick the right type.
-The vast majority of adapters available are just plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types I. Make sure to find the right type.
+The vast majority of adapters available online are just plugs and require your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most areas.

 Make your flight more comfortable with an airplane phone mount